knightebsuku/python3-litemigration/README.md

 ```python
 [4,"INSERT INTO names(name) VALUES('me')"]
 ```
-When your application starts up it will run through all the changes to make sure they have been applied
+When your application starts up it will run through all the changes to make sure they have been applied and apply any new ones